Soapstone Countertops - Better Than Granite Countertops, or Concrete Countertops

 Cleaning: To clean soapstone, simply use a damp cloth or sponge with a gentle soap cleanser.
 Dish soap is the best.
-For a deep clean, any cleaner will work without harming the stone.
+For a deeper clean, any cleaner will work without harming the stone.
+Since soapstone is a naturally non pourous stone, it will not absorb any spilled liquids or food and is baterica free!
 If you clean the stone with antibacterial-type cleaners, no worries !
 You may have reversed the patina slightly.
 Reapply our soapstone oil as needed.

 The choice of soapstone over a granite, concrete or marble countertop is easy.
-Care and maintenance is simply!!
+Care and maintenance is simply a snap!!

 Eventually most soapstone countertops will get scratched.
 If your soapstone countertop becomes scratched, follow these easy restoration steps: